Checkpointing and Recovery¶

 var stateVersion = graphState.Version;

-var requiresMigration = stateVersion.RequiresMigration; // Needs migration
+var requiresMigration = stateVersion.RequiresMigration; // Needs migration when older than current

 // Version comparison and parsing